rohan27hadvani/datasciencecoursera/README.md

 # Data Science Specialization | John Hopkins Coursera
-Author: Michael Galarnyk <br />
+Author: Rohan Hadvani <br />

-Just started on Course 6 Statistical Inference (as of 5/12/2017).
+Started on 1/6/2020.
 All the coursework is aggregated into one repo.

 ## Course
 Course Number | Course | Link to Repo |